Homestead teen dies after being intubated in hospital with COVID-19

 HOMESTEAD, Fla. – A South Florida mother is mourning the death of her teenage daughter, who died last week after contracting COVID-19.

 Estelia Perez was only 16 years old.
-Her family is from Guatemala and as you can imagine, are devastated.
+Her family is from Guatemala and, as you can imagine, is devastated.

-Her mother spoke with Local 10 News, saying she never thought this pandemic nightmare would hit so close to home.
+Her mother spoke with Local 10 News Monday, saying she never thought this pandemic nightmare would hit so close to home.
 She said she is beyond heartbroken.

 According to her mother, Estelia was born with underlying medical conditions that made her among those most vulnerable to the coronavirus.
 She said Estelia came down with a fever in early July that went on for about three days.